apostolescus/Firewall-Rule-Risk-Calculator/Readme.md

 - Provides risk levels (Low, Medium, High, Critical)
 - Offers recommendations based on the risk level (To be implemented)
 - Expandable documentation for each parameter

+## How to Integrate It with Your Firewall Change Management Process

+To seamlessly integrate this tool with your firewall change management process, follow these steps:
+1. **Tag Each Rule**: Assign a risk tag (High, Critical, Medium, Low) to each firewall rule based on the calculated risk level.
+2. **Understand Your Exposure**: Use these tags to gain a clearer understanding of your network exposure.
+3. **Enhance Filtering and Reporting**: Utilize the risk tags for filtering rules, generating reports, and improving overall firewall management.

+By incorporating these risk assessments into your change management process, you can make more informed decisions and enhance your network security posture.

 ## Table of Contents
 - [App look](#app-look)